CLNEulalia/Express-Intro/readme.md

 Today is a big day in SEI!
 We've build front-end applications using our knowledge and expertise of HTML, CSS and JavaScript.
 Over the next few weeks we're going to venture in to new territory: building full-stack applications!

-The framework we're going to learn for building full-stack applications is called Express.
-We're going to use it to build feature-rich applications, like the ones you often use: Spotify, Facebook, Twitter, etc. We'll learn how these applications are able to handle requests from users, save data to a database and then process that data before displaying it to the users.
-If you have a startup idea or an idea for an application, you're about two weeks away from being able to build it!

-Before we get to that, let's learn a little more about how the internet works and how Express fits in to building full-stack applications.
+The framework we'll be using in this unit is called ExpressJS (Express).
+Express runs on NodeJS and provides us with some help in building out fullstack applications and APIs.

 ## Objectives

 By the end of this lesson, developers should be able to:

 - Explain and understand the request-response cycle
-- Discuss how the internet works including:
+- Discuss how the Web works including:
   - Browser requests
   - Status codes
   - HTTP methods and REST